P1xt/p1xt-guides/job-ready.md

+# Get Job ready with 13 projects, 2 courses, and 10 books

 Are you working through the FreeCodeCamp curriculum and  want to be job ready (for a junior role) without finishing all three certifications?
 Want to short-circuit the process and get this done quick without getting laughed out of interviews?